Pool and Lane Objects

 A Process's entered documentation displays by selecting the View Documentation icon for that Process.

-1. Select the element from the Process model in which to edit its description.
+1. Select the object from the Process model in which to edit its description.

 2. Ensure that the Configuration panel displays.
 If not, show it.
-Panels to configure this element display.
+Panels to configure this object display.

 3. Expand the Documentation panel if it is not presently expanded.
 The Description setting displays.